nuwainfo/ffl/README.md

   > When using the high-performance network, `ffl` reports minimal metrics (Tunnel Domain & File Size) to help us manage infrastructure costs.
   > **We strictly do NOT report filenames, file contents, or peer IP addresses in these metrics.**
   >
-  > If you require strict zero-knowledge regarding bandwidth usage, you can opt out by using a third-party tunnel (e.g., `--preferred-tunnel cloudflare`) or by disabling the Features addon (see [Open Source](#open-source--contributing)), which will default to the unlimited infrastructure without metric reporting.
+  > If you require strict zero-knowledge regarding bandwidth usage, you can opt out by using a third-party tunnel (e.g., `--preferred-tunnel cloudflare`) or by disabling the relevant feature addon via `addons.json` (see [Open Source](#open-source--contributing)), which will default to the unlimited infrastructure without metric reporting.

 ### 4. 📥 Downloading with ffl (wget replacement)